Serve Our Members

-Provide benefits, programs and services which promote members' professional growth and quality of life.
+The organization aims to provide benefits, programs and services which promote members' professional growth and quality of life.

 Increase public understanding of and respect for the rule of law, the legal process, and the role of the legal profession at home and throughout the world.
-Hold governments accountable under law.
-Work for just laws, including human rights, and a fair legal process.
-Assure meaningful access to justice for all person.
-Preserve the independence of the legal profession and the judiciary.

 Founded in 1878, the ABA is committed to advancing the rule of law across the United States and beyond by providing practical resources for legal professionals, law school accreditation, model ethics codes and more.